lickx/oscollar-dev/README.md

         > sounds: Sounds as .wav and .aup binaries.
         > textures: Images as .png and .xcf binaries.

-    > src: Source code of the OpenCollar Six role play device.
+    > src: Source code of the OsCollar role play device.

         > ao: The source code for the animation overrider.
         > apps: Fun features you can add to your device